adrien-febvay/-typescript-partial-lib-dom/README.md

 ![CI Tests status](https://github.com/adrien-febvay/typescript-partial-lib-dom/actions/workflows/ci-tests.yml/badge.svg)

-TypeScript doesn't complain when browser global variables like `window` or `document` are used without type-proofing in projects that run on both Node and browsers, like websites with Server-Side Rendering (SSR).
+TypeScript doesn't complain when Browser Global Variables (BGVs) like `window` or `document` are used without type-proofing in projects that run on both Node and browsers, like websites with Server-Side Rendering (SSR).
 It can lead to unexpected crashes.

 This package solves this issue by :
-* Overriding TypeScript's `lib.dom.d.ts` library to declare browser global variables as eventually `undefined`.
+* Overriding TypeScript's `lib.dom.d.ts` library to declare BGVs as eventually `undefined`.
-* Defaults browser global variables to `undefined` to avoid reference errors when trying to access them.
+* Defaulting BGVs to `undefined` to avoid reference errors when trying to access them.
+* Providing utilities to simplify access to BGVs, including utilities for React.

 As a bonus, it allows to write a simpler code when accessing browser global variables, since their existence doesn't have to be checked with the `typeof` operator.

 ## Setup